 - Styling for individual columns.

-The Caxton plugin makes it easy to lay out pages in any grid format, and then add Gutenberg’s blocks within that layout.
+The Advanced Gutenberg plugin makes it easy to lay out pages in any grid format, and then add Gutenberg’s blocks within that layout.
 The grid allows for the nesting of rows and is fully responsive.

-- To install go to Plugins, Add New and search for ‘Caxton’.
+- To install go to Plugins, Add New and search for ‘Advanced Gutenberg’.
 Install and activate.

-Now when you add a new block to a page or post you will find that you have a new tab called ‘Caxton’.
+Now when you add a new block to a page or post you will find that you have a new tab called ‘Advanced Gutenberg’.
+It’s easy to spot the new Advanced Gutenberg blocks.
+All the new blocks are shown in purple.

-- Select Caxton Layouts and you can choose between a variety of column layouts, some fairly simple, others more complicated nested structures.
+- Select Columns Manager block and you can choose between a variety of column layouts, some fairly simple, others more complicated nested structures.

 Once you have chosen a layout you can either enter the text of select different types of block to fill the space in that layout.